Sensative/vsm-mqtt-client-open-source/README.md

 ```
 Point the console to the same mqtt broker.

+## Running with Yggio
+Needs Chirpstack 3.x and Yggio MongoDB running.

+Requires the following environment variables to be set:
+* YGGIO_MONGO_URL - MongoDB connection URL

+Extra Arguments
+* -a <n> Provide the application id (an integer number) in which the device ids are valid
+* -s mqtts://<chirpstack server url> Select the URL of the chirpstack server in use

 ### Notes
 While experimenting with this it was clear that the helium console did not work with HiveMQ cloud,